Network of Minority Health Research Investigators (NMRI)

 - Networking Opportunities and a Network Directory (PDF, 9.3 MB)

 - A Mentor/Mentee program

 - A Newsletter

-To participate in the network, complete the enrollment form.
+To participate in the network, complete the enrollment form on the NMRI Online System .
 This will allow you access to the conferences.
 Additionally, limited travel awards are available to those eligible for membership.
 To be eligible for a membership you must meet all criteria listed below.

 - Be at the post doctoral level or higher

 - Be interested in minority health research, including individuals from traditionally under-served communities: African American, Hispanic American, American Indian, Alaska Native, Native Hawaiian, and other Pacific Islanders

 - Conduct research in the fields of diabetes, endocrinology, metabolism, digestive disease, nutrition, kidney, urologic, or hematologic diseases